Skip to main content

 What is the Tree Cutting Liability Risk Assessment for Contractors in Densely Populated Metro Areas?

 As a contractor working with tree cutting in densely populated metro areas, you're walking a tightrope.
 No, seriously.
 One misstep could lead to severe financial repercussions, legal troubles, and catastrophic damage to your reputation.
 In these crowded spaces, the stakes are high.
 Think about it: one tree falls on a car, a pedestrian, or even a power line, and your insurance can’t cover the claims.
-This risk assessment calculator is designed to help you evaluate your exposure and enable you to make informed decisions.
+This risk assessment calculator is evaluate your exposure and enable you to make informed decisions.

 How to use this calculator